mebeim/aoc/2022/README.md

         if command == 'ls':
             # The `ls` command outputs a list of directory contents, keep going
-            # until we either run out of lines or the next line is not a command
+            # until we either run out of lines or the next line is a command
             while lines and not lines[0].startswith('$'):
                 # Get the size of the file
                 size = lines.popleft().split()[0]